Capturing Conservation Moments with

-As the human population grows, often times at the expense of invaluable habitats and species, there is an ever-growing need for conservation.
-Recognizing this need as well as the need for inspiring stories and images backed by science, TerraLens Photography LLC was founded in September of 2013 to address this.
+As the human population grows, often at the expense of natural habitats and species, there is an ever-growing need for conservation and inspiring stories backed by science.

-Travel, exploration, and research are essential components of both science and photography.
-Thus, my photographs and articles are guided by the people, animals, and environments I come in contact with in order to tell a complete and honest story.
+Creativity and exploration are essential components of both science and photography.
+Thus, my photographs and articles are guided by the people, ideas, animals, and environments I come into contact with to tell a complete and honest story.

 Haley R Pope

 From the time I was born, I was curious and imaginative.
 My family moved overseas when I was four and I grew up in Malaysia and Chile where my natural inclinations were stoked: I hung from tree branches, chased after wildlife, drank in the tropical rainstorms, and climbed mountains.

 Years later, I earned a B.A. in biology from Elon University in North Carolina, and in the process, learned I desired a more hands-on field experience.
 Shortly after graduation, I moved to South Africa and enrolled at Stellenbosch University where I obtained my M.S. degree in zoology.

 In South Africa, I was re-introduced to a breathtaking natural world.
 I ran through national parks with warthogs on my heels and giraffes in the distance, tracked wild dogs through the bush and great white sharks along the coast, and trembled in excitement whenever I heard a laughing hyena or lion roar.
 Every morning, I woke up in awe of the nature around me.

 At the same time, I was learning about conservation issues like climate change, poaching, human-wildlife conflict, invasive species, wildlife crime, habitat degradation, and overpopulation that impacted both wildlife and local communities.